Trial and conversion

 Last updated

 When you sign up, ADO Pilot gives you a free trial with a small allocation of review credits (RCs) so you can try the product without a card on file.
-When the trial RCs run out, you add a payment method and pick a plan to keep reviewing.
+When the trial RCs run out or the trial period expires, you add a payment method and pick a plan to keep reviewing.

 Your free trial